tbfe-de/viva-tcl/emb_tcl/README.md

 ### ADC / DAC – Streamed

-These example demonstrates a slightly different approach ot communicate with the state of the embedded device based on pseudo files:
+These example demonstrates a slightly different approach to communicate with the state of the embedded device based on pseudo files:

 * There is one file that "produces" values at random times – i.e. a data source, and